KamronSoldozy/File-Exploring/README.md

 # File-Exploring
-A file exploring/search Java application
+A file exploring/search Java application.

 ##Installation and Usage
-Clone the repository.
-Compile using java.
-Run using java.
+Clone the repository, then compile and run using java.

 ##Contributing
-To contribute, write code.
-Make pull request.
+To contribute, make a pull request.